CivicActions/ssp-toolkit/docs/ssp.md

 • HTTPS/SSL (TLS) for connection to web-based services
 • TLS for connection to email services
 * AES-256 (FIPS 140-2 validated) for data at rest (with Elastic Block Store (EBS) volumnes)

-### SC-15: Collaborative Computing Devices

-##### LINCS

-This control is not applicable, as the LINCS system does not employ any collaborative computing devices.

 ### SC-20: Secure Name / Address Resolution Service (Authoritative Source)